TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Housing.md

 * C5: Include a clearly marked power switch on the interceptor.
     * In order to verify this constraint is met the interceptor must have a switch or switches that turn the interceptor on and off when flipped.
 * C6: Include a clearly marked emergency stop option on the interceptor.
-    * To verify this constraint is met the interceptor must have a labled E-Stop that will prevent power from flowing to all non essential components of the interceptor when pressed.
+    * To verify this constraint is met the interceptor must have a labeled E-Stop that will prevent power from flowing to all non essential components of the interceptor when pressed.
-* C10: Design an interceptor that has lights.
+* C10: Design an interceptor with lights that are visible when powered on.
-    * To verify this constraint is met the interceptor must have some form of decorative lighting that is visible when powered on.
+    * The customer asked for decorative lighting that serves no purpose other than aesthetics.
 * C12: Design an interceptor which plays an alert noise before firing.
+The noise played must be louder than 40 dB when within a 10 foot radius of the interceptor.
-    * To verify this constraint is met the interceptor must play an audible sound before the projectile is fired.
-To ensure that the sound is audible the sound must be louder than 40 dB, which makes the sound qualify as a moderate sound, when standing within a six foot radius of the interceptor.
+    * The customer asked for an alert to be played before the interceptor fired.
+A sound 40 dB or louder when within 10 feet of the device was chosen as 40 dB is a moderately loud sound [13] and 10 feet is larger than the game board.
-* C24: Housing will provide sufficient power to the rest of the main interceptor body.
+* C24: Housing will provide 30W of power to the processor and provide up to 350W to the alarm, lighting and motors.
-    * To verify this constraint is met the housing subsystem must provide power to the lighting, the alarm, the launching motor, the aiming motors, and the on board processing.
+    * The selected values of power that the housing must provide are formulated from the maximum power draw of all subsystems on the main interceptor.
+The Raspberry Pi 5 has a maximum power draw of 30W.
+The motors have a combined power draw of 241.2W and the LEDs and buzzer have a combined power draw of 21.84W.
+As such 350W was selected to leave headroom.

 ## Buildable Schematics
 ### Electrical Schematic